Derek-lai-/CSCC01/README.md

 An copy of our Phase 02 document can be found on Google Drive [here](https://docs.google.com/document/d/1Onl3or2vS8kziFg0Z5Spa9VsSvPIY7IM-Z5QrSEDq-w/edit?usp=sharing)

+A PDF of the written portion of Phase 2

 ## Starting the App

 1. Clone repository using this link - https://github.com/CSCC01/Minute-Made.git